 Good documentation becomes great when it’s designed around the reader’s workflow.

-Unless you want customers floundering about like a fish out of water assembling an IKEA TV stand, it pays to get the “flow” right.
+Unless you want customers floundering about like a fish out of water trying to assemble an IKEA TV stand, it pays to get the “flow” right.
 Here are three principles to live by:

-- As you might have guessed, it’s a must to organize a piece of help content in the chronological order of steps.
-The first thing customers should do must be Step 1.
+- Chronological order: As you might have guessed, it’s a must to organize a piece of help content in the chronological order of steps.
+The first thing customers should do must be step one.

-- If multiple tasks can be performed “first” (i.e., order doesn’t matter much), have customers do what’s easiest first.
-Early friction decreases the likelihood that they’ll finish or even follow your advice, so begin with a win.
+- Order by difficulty: If multiple tasks can be performed “first” (i.e. order doesn’t matter much), have customers do what’s easiest first.
+Early friction decreases the likelihood that they’ll finish or even follow your advice, so begin with a quick win.

-How about ending help content?
 Put yourself in the customer’s shoes and consider this monologue: “Okay, I’m ready to do this.
-Oh wait, what about…”
+Oh, wait, what about…”

-Titles should be kept as straightforward as possible; restrain your creativity in favor of clarity.
-When stuck, what might a customer search for?
+Titles should be kept as straightforward as possible.
+Restrain your creativity in favor of clarity.
+When stuck, ask yourself: what might a customer search for?

-Remember that people search with caveman keywords: “how to migrate your WordPress website” turns into “migrate WordPress site.”
+Remember that people search with basic keywords: “how to migrate your WordPress website” turns into “migrate WordPress site.”
 Create titles that include the operative phrases.

 - “How to (Blank)”

 Or use exact phrases of the actions they’ll take, such as “Uploading Your First Video,” “Installing Your Plugin,” and so on.